World Anvil for Writers

 • Send updates of your content to your Discord server with our Discord server integrations.
 Check out the guide to Discord webhooks for more information.

 • Get conversations started with readers, beta readers, or superfans, by using Discussion Boards to create a forum board in your world.
-Check out the Discussion Boards tutorial for more information.
+Check out the guide to Discussion Boards for more information.

 • Use journal entries and post them globally to share updates about your writing with the community!